 “Speak not of your mother, Eckle, lest she flog us both for your careless tongue!”

-Eckle, still chuckling, cycles a hand by his head, signaling the other guards to open the gate.
+The guard busts into laughter and cycles a hand, signaling the others to open the gate.
 “Let them in, let them in.”

 I’m puzzled at first, but then I see a pile of logs beneath the tower.
-If the gate came under siege, the guardsmen could prop the logs against the gate and keep the doors from buckling inward.
-The depressions in the bands are made for the logs, to keep them from sliding or slipping out of place) while stone braces dot the deck, ready to buttress the logs from the ground.
+Ah, okay—if the gate came under siege, they could prop the logs against the bands and keep the doors from buckling inward.
+The depressions in the bands act as cradles for the logs (to keep them from sliding or slipping out of place) while stone braces dot the deck, ready to buttress the logs from the ground.

-Ren walks forward and abruptly stops.
-I keep walking, but he grabs me by the shoulder and halts me in place.
+Ren walks forward and abruptly halts.
+I try to keep going, but he grabs my shoulder and pulls me back.

-A man and a woman—up until now they’d been leaning back in a wooden set of chairs—rise to their feet and give me a mildly irritated but mostly bored look.
+A man and a woman—up until now they’ve been leaning back in wooden chairs—rise to their feet and give me a mildly irritated (but mostly bored) look.

 “Should have let him through.
 Would’ve liked to see him jump and twitch.”